awaescher/FluentDragDrop/README.md

 Those effects are powered by another project called [FluentTransitions](https://github.com/awaescher/FluentTransitions) allowing the animations and transitions to be rendered smoothly.
 I'd encourage you to check it out:
 - [GitHub](https://github.com/awaescher/FluentTransitions)
 - [NuGet](https://www.nuget.org/packages/FluentTransitions)

+---

+Images taken from Unsplash, links to these are located at `/doc/Unsplash` <3